deter-project/docs/site/docs/containers/containers-reference.md

 * ```--end-node-shaping```

      Attempt to do end node traffic shaping even in containers connected by VDE switches.
-This works with qemu nodes, but not process nodes.
+This works with qemu nodes.
 Topologies that include both openvz nodes and qemu nodes that shape traffic should use this.
 See the <a href="#interconnections-vde-switches-and-local-networking">discussion below</a>.

 * ```--vde-switch-shaping```